dannystaple/dannystaple.github.io/_posts/2008-12-09-how-to-fix-broken-christmas-lights.md

 If using the continuity check, there's often a light and beeper.
 Also a digital display will flip from 0 to 1.

-If you are using the resistance, then it will show "1" for a broken (in electrical terms this is open) circuit and 0 or a number very close to zero for a working (closed) one.
+If you are using the resistance, then it will show "1" for a broken (in electrical terms this is open) circuit and 0 or a number close to zero for a working (closed) one.

 # Step 2 Checking the fuse